git-developer/signal-mqtt/README.md

 ### Send and receive messages via parameter topics
-Parameter topics have been designed for use cases where handling of complete JSON RPC messages is not suitable.
+Parameter topics have been designed for use cases where handling of complete JSON RPC objects is not suitable.
 They allow to send and receive commands in form of simple text messages, whereas all required metadata is managed in the MQTT topic.